PaperPrototype/Sharptoy/README.md

 <p align='center'>
 Compile and run C# programs locally from your web browser, no server necessary.
 Diagnostics and completions are supported.</p>

+> [!NOTE]
+> This fork attempts to add support for drawing to a canvas using CanvasRenderingContext2D

 ## Live demo

 https://wasmsharp.pages.dev/